Home » Living with an Invisible Disability

 Living with an Invisible Disability

-Our mission is to help disabled Canadians qualify for Long Term Disability Benefits, Disability Tax Credits & CPP Disability Benefits and then maximize their tax refunds & credits.
+Our mission is to help disabled Canadians qualify for disability benefits like Long Term Disability Benefits, Disability Tax Credits & CPP Disability Benefits and then maximize their tax refunds & credits.
 In this endeavor, we have worked with thousands of Disabled Canadians and we recognize the struggles they face in their daily life.

 Dr. Ralph Jones, a Chilliwack-based doctor penned an important article on living life with an invisible disability.
 Living life with a disability can often be a challenge, but a person whose disabilities are not necessarily obvious faces additional barriers; the fact that people do not necessarily understand the person is coping with a disability.
 Some of the disabilities that are often unseen are: